-Your dream of flight can become a reality!
+Your dream of flight can become a reality through paramotoring!
 Learn to fly your own personal aircraft all for less than the price of a used car.

-Professional training from a USPPA Certified flight school.
-Includes use of gear and lifetime support, come fly with us anytime!
+Professional training from a USPPA certified flight school, includes use of gear up to 25 flights, come fly with us anytime!

 HOW DOES THE TRAINING WORK?

 New students learn at a different rate, some will solo fly sooner than others, we will make sure that the necessary time will be taken to insure that you are trained safely and correctly.

 The Full PPG foot launch training is a 10 day intensive course- call now for our upcoming class availability and ask us about our on site accommodation options!

 We train full time at our location in Crystal Beach,Texas- just north of Galveston- a little over an hour from Houston!